Low power continuous-wave all-optical magnetic switching in ferromagnetic nanoarrays: Introduction

 \subsection{Deterministic reversal of isolated nanomagnets}

-Figure \ref{FTIR} a) shows a schematic of nanomagnets exposed with a linearly-polarised CW laser.
+Figure \ref{FTIR} a) shows a schematic of nanomagnets exposed with a focused linearly-polarised CW laser.
 We first consider reversing isolated Ni$_{81}$Fe$_{19}$ (permalloy, Py) nanomagnets separated by 1 \textmu m such that dipolar interactions are negligible.
-The nanomagnets are patterned on top of an Au (250 nm) / SiO$_2$ (290 nm) substrate.
+The nanomagnets are patterned on top of an Au (250 nm) / SiO$_2$ (290 nm) substrate which displays enhanced optical absorption (see supplementary note 1).
 Figure \ref{FTIR} b) shows a `before' magnetic force microscopy (MFM) image of field-saturated nanomagnets with lengths $L$ = 0.28-1.08 \textmu m.
 Each bar exhibits a positive (light) and negative (dark) magnetic charge indicating magnetisation direction, shown by adjacent arrows.
-Figure \ref{FTIR} c) shows the same bars after exposure to a $\lambda$ = 633 nm linearly-polarised (parallel to nanomagnet long-axis) CW laser with 580 nm spot size and 3.5 mW power, swept across the nanomagnets perpendicular to their long axis.
+Figure \ref{FTIR} c) shows the same bars after exposure to a $\lambda$ = 633 nm linearly-polarised (parallel to nanomagnet long-axis) CW laser with 580 nm diameter spot and 3.5 mW power, swept across the nanomagnets perpendicular to their long axis.
 Magnetic switching is observed in the three left-most bars (L $\leq$ 0.28-0.38 \textmu m), indicated by light-blue arrows.
 Figures \ref{FTIR} d-f) demonstrate write/erase functionality in three L = 0.28 \textmu m bars.
 Bars are initially globally-saturated (Figure \ref{FTIR} d)), then exposed to a $\lambda$ = 633 nm, 3.75 mW power linearly-polarised CW laser such that all bars switch (`write', Figure \ref{FTIR} e)).
 All bars then switch back following a second exposure (`erase', Figure \ref{FTIR} f)).
+The observation of toggle-switching functionality implies the underlying mechanism is not magnetic-field-like, as repeating the same write operation inverts the magnetisation each time.
 Note that powers stated are measured before focussing and $\leq$ 90$\%$ of the power reaches the sample (see methods for details).